- List characteristics of environments that support children to learn about guidance.

 Apply

 There are many tools available to help you think about and reflect on your use of positive guidance techniques and environmental arrangements.
-The Center on the Social and Emotional Foundations for Early Learning has developed a series of Inventories of Practice.
-These Inventories can help you become aware of strategies that prevent challenging behavior and promote social and emotional development.
-You can view the Inventory of Practices handout here or use the link in the References and Resources section.
+The National Center for Pyramid Model Innovations (NCPMI) provides practice implementation checklists that can help you become aware of strategies that prevent challenging behavior and promote social and emotional development.
+Download and print the attached Pyramid Model Practices Implementation Checklist for Preschool Classrooms.
+For additional resources from NCPMI, please visit the following website:

 Glossary